Symmetries of Calabi-Yau Prepotentials with Isomorphic Flops: Manifolds with h11(X)>2 and two symmetry generators

 Of course, the case $(m_1,m_2)=(4,1)$ leads to a similar result as the present case $(m_1,m_2)=(1,4)$, but with the exchange $1\leftrightarrow 2$ of indices on all quantities.
 Hence, for groups $G$ with two generators and $m_1m_2=4$, we have shown that the $G$-invariant functions which make up the prepotential can be expressed in terms of Jacobi theta functions.
-We give an overview of how many CICYs (up to $h^{1,1}=7$) realize the various cases discussed above in Table~\ref{tab:CICYcases}.